-Please note that we will NOT be revisiting territory already covered in the first two series of Opening Shot.
-Details of projects funded for that series are available on the ABC's Opening Shot website).
+Please note that we will NOT be revisiting territory already covered in the first three series of Opening Shot.
+Details of projects funded for that series are available in the ABC2 Brief.

 We are keen to emphasise that we are looking for strong stories in the present tense.
 This does not rule out the use of presenters or other storytelling devices but at the heart of the project there must be a strong story to tell.